colinkiama/MicrosoftStoreServicesAPI/README.md

 # MicrosoftStoreServices
 You can easily query the Microsoft Store Services API in C# with this package.
-It provides an easy and strongly-typed way to interact with data about your Microsoft Store products.
+This provides an easy and strongly-typed way to interact with data about your Microsoft Store products.

 Data you can get from this SDK are :
 - App acquisitions